Page title background

 How Can a Fentanyl Overdose Be Treated?

 Naloxone is a medicine that can treat a fentanyl overdose when administered immediately.
-It blocks the effects of opioid drugs, but since fentanyl is stronger than opioids like morphine, users might require several doses of the medication to treat a fentanyl overdose.
+It blocks the effects of opioid drugs, but since Fentanyl is stronger than opioids like morphine, users might require several doses of the medication to treat a fentanyl overdose.
 Most states allow pharmacists to dispense naloxone without a prescription, making it possible for friends, family members or community members to use the nasal spray version to save a life.

 If you’re not sure someone is experiencing an overdose, administering Naloxone will not harm someone who isn’t overdosing, so it’s best to err on the side of caution.
 Calling emergency services is essential regardless of the use of Naloxone to ensure the individual suffering an overdose receives the care they need.